ccjmne/blog/content/thoughts/be-responsible.md

 **Your fault is presenting the seemingly irreconcilable, incomprehensible, incomplete or otherwise irrational requirements as a blocker** the next day during our daily stand-up.
-And I'm not even talking about how this privileged time isn't for reporting—you're not in school any more; it's for coordination.
+And I'm not even talking about how this privileged time is for coordination, not for reporting—you're not in school any more.

 In a few words, **don't just wait around: address the problem.**  You were never brought here to carry on doing the dull thing you've come to expect